 - Emergency/Crisis kits are available for all schools.

-Thanks to two recent COPS Secure Our Schools grants, we have indoor and outdoor security camera coverage of all school buildings with extensive surveillance capabilities at all schools.
-This grant was provided to districts who demonstrate collaboration between the police/fire departments and the schools.
+We have indoor and outdoor security camera coverage of all school buildings with extensive surveillance capabilities at all schools.

-We are continuously reviewing our safety plan with local safety officials to ensure the safety and security of our students and staff.
-Upcoming plans of action include our Supervisor of Security conducting random security checks on all of our buildings, monthly security meetings with our principals to review individual safety plans and additional training needs, monthly security meetings with our police and fire departments and scheduled tabletop discussions with the police departments to further discuss appropriate responses to simulated emergency situations.
+We are continuously reviewing our safety plan with state and local safety officials to ensure the safety and security of our students and staff including drills with the police and fire departments to further discuss appropriate responses to simulated emergency situations.